© Mandy Hackney

 Introduction

 The Leotiomycetes are the inoperculate class of ascos, where the ascii do not have a lid, but instead have a pore at the top that the spores escape from.
 This is difficult to see without a quality microscope, but the species in the class are usually tiny cup fungi (maximum size <1cm across) growing on wood, as well as the earth tongues (club fungi with a differentiated head).
 In contrast, the Pezizomycetes contain true truffles, morels and false morels, the larger cup fungi, and tiny cups that do not grow on wood (although there are exceptions).
-Other classes of ascos exist as well with more cups, truffle-like fungi, and carbonaceous fungi.
-My ITS tree cannot show the orders holding together, but a 5-gene study and a 15-gene study confirm where I have placed these species.
+Other smaller classes of ascos exist as well, with more cups, truffle-like fungi, and carbonaceous fungi.
+My ITS tree cannot always show the families holding together, but a 15-gene study and this previous 15-gene study confirm much of where I have placed these species.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.